-- The Issaquah Technology Project began in 2000 and continues to be a valuable training resource for certificated staff in the Issaquah School District.
+- To provide equitable access for all students to the Highly Capable Program, the district has taken measures to remove barriers and put in place the following opportunities as part of the program identification and eligibility process: screening all of all kindergarten students during the school day, the nomination and eligibility testing of all second grade students, testing of second grade students during the school day, elimination of for-pay outside testing, and the administration of the most current and culturally-fair edition of the CogAT (Form 7). - To sustain focus on the AWSP Leadership Framework, time allotted during monthly elementary and secondary principal sectional meetings and individual building meetings was dedicated for principals to delve into the rubric components of the eight criteria of the Leadership Framework.
+Principals reflected upon, and engaged in conversations around the attributes, skills, and knowledge necessary to enhance their professional practice in the area of the monthly criterion of focus. - The Issaquah Technology Project began in 2000 and continues to be a valuable training resource for certificated staff in the Issaquah School District.
 The program draws 75-150 applicants each year.
 Certificated staff may apply as an individual or as a group with other certificated staff.
 Through an anonymous review process, 24 certificated staff from both elementary and secondary levels are selected to participate.
 The program includes an intensive four-and-a-half day summer immersive training session in which teachers learn new technology applications, practice methods for integrating what they've learned in their classroom, and establish goals for the coming year.
-During the summer session certificated staff select their hardware path the 2014/15 certificated staff selected either a laptop path or an iPad path.
-Throughout the school year ITP certificated staff attend an additional five follow up sessions to continue their learning and share outcomes as they work towards their goals.
+During the summer session certificated staff select their hardware path the 2015/16 certificated staff selected either a Surface 3 path or an iPad path.
+Throughout the school year ITP certificated staff attend an additional five follow-up sessions to continue their learning and share outcomes as they work towards their goals.
 The ITP curriculum is updated every 3-4 years to keep up with new and emerging technologies.
-During the 2014/15 school year 48 certificated staff participated along with 5 building principals. - District procedure and the IEA Collective Bargaining Agreement requires professional development hours to be aligned with the district mission and state standards.
+During the 2015/16 school year 48 certificated staff participated along with 4 building principals. - District procedure and the IEA Collective Bargaining Agreement requires professional development hours to be aligned with the district mission and state standards.
 Some of the original state standards for professional development include: time for curriculum and lesson redesign and alignment, training to ensure that instruction is aligned with state standards and student needs, reimbursement for higher education costs related to enhancing teaching skills and knowledge, the refinement of instructional practices and behavior interventions through the TPEP evaluation system, and mentoring programs to match teachers with skilled, master teachers.
-During the 2014-15 school year ISD staff earned 51,414 clock hours (this total does not reflect the ITP hours.
-Approximately 65 staff will earn 54 clock hours at the completion of the 11 day class in May 2014) and 19,784 PDP hours. - In the 2014 Healthy Youth Survey, 92 percent of sixth-graders, 91 percent of eighth-graders, 90 percent of tenth-graders and 93 percent of twelfth-graders reported they felt safe at school.
-The margin of error on this question ranges from 2.8 to 3.0.
+During the 2015-16 school year ISD staff earned 77,740.15 clock hours (this total includes 1470 Summer ITP clock hours). - In the 2014 Healthy Youth Survey, 92 percent of sixth-graders, 91 percent of eighth-graders, 90 percent of tenth-graders and 93 percent of twelfth-graders reported they felt safe at school.
+The margin of error on this question ranges from

+2.8 to 3.0.
 Among the age ranges, Issaquah students' answers are 4 to 6 percentage points more positive than the state average.